 Their frenu-what??
 Let’s back up for a second.

-For infants who are tongue-tied, the frenulum is too short or thick, tethering the tip of the tongue so that the baby can’t stick it out.
-Doctors and lactation consultants now recognize that having a tongue tie can seriously interfere with breastfeeding.
+For infants who are tongue tied, the frenulum is too short or thick, tethering the tip of the tongue so that the baby can’t stick it out.
+Doctors and lactation consultants recognize that having a tongue tie may interfere with breastfeeding.

-During nursing, the baby opens the mouth widely, latches onto the breast, and sticks out the tongue.
+It is possible, but research has not shown a clear link yet.
+The theory is that during nursing, the baby opens the mouth widely, latches onto the breast, and sticks out the tongue.
 Cupped under the nipple, the tongue then darts in and out, stripping milk out of the breast and pulling it to the back of the throat to be swallowed.
-So, if the tongue is tied down the baby won’t efficiently pull the milk out.
-She will seem to be sucking but won’t be drinking very much milk.
-That means, the baby’s pee will get darker, she won’t have many poops or gain weight well.
+So, if the tongue is tied down, its possible that the baby won’t efficiently pull the milk out.
+They will seem to be sucking, but won’t be drinking very much milk.
+That means, the baby’s pee will get darker, they won’t have many poops, or gain weight well.

-Baby tongue tie can also hurt the mom.
+Baby tongue tie can also potentially hurt the nursing parent.
 The bunched-up tongue can’t move in long strokes.
 Rather, it has tiny little back and forth movements, rubbing and rubbing on the same one spot…until it gets blistered and raw.
-Also, since the baby isn’t emptying the breast well, tongue tie often results in engorgement, plugged milk ducts, and mastitis.
+Since the baby isn’t emptying the breast well, tongue tie often results in engorgement, plugged milk ducts, and mastitis.

-Should you get your baby's tongue tie snipped?
-Lately, some people have worried that doctors have become a bit too eager to do tongue-tie releases.
-According to one estimate, these surgeries have increased tenfold between 1997 and 2012, with more than 12,000 tongue-tie surgeries performed in 2012.
+Some experts worry that tongue-tie releases have become far too common.
+According to one estimate, tongue-tie surgeries have increased tenfold between 1997 and 2012, with more than 12,000 tongue-tie surgeries performed in 2012.
+Today, it’s thought that the number may be closer to 100,000+ a year.

-Has the pendulum swung too far in the other direction?
-A 2019 study from the Massachusetts Eye and Ear Infirmary looked at 115 babies referred for tongue-tie surgery and found that 63% ended up not needing the procedure.
-Another recentstudyfound short-term reduction in breast pain, but inconsistent positive effects on breastfeeding.
+This uptick is concerning considering that a 2019 study from the Massachusetts Eye and Ear Infirmary on 115 babies referred for tongue-tie surgery found that 63% ended up not needing the procedure.
+Another 2019 study found a short-term reduction in breast pain, the positive effects on breastfeeding were inconsistent.

-If your baby is having difficulty latching, staying attached to your breast and/or you are battling nipple pain, frequent engorgement, or other breastfeeding issues due to newborn tongue tie, then speak with your pediatrician.
-Your doctor will help figure out if baby tongue-tie is the culprit, and can also suggest some other ways to alleviate breastfeeding pain.
-Because baby’s gotta eat…but mama shouldn’t have to suffer!
+If your baby is having difficulty latching, staying attached to your breast, and/or you are battling nipple pain, frequent engorgement, or other breastfeeding issues, do not hesitate to speak with your pediatrician and a lactation consultant about your options!
+Your healthcare team will help figure out if your baby’s tongue-tie is the culprit—and they can suggest some other ways to alleviate breastfeeding pain, too.
+Because while Baby has gotta eat, you dont need to suffer!

 About Dr. Harvey Karp